ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/published/controls__physics-based_cascade_controls.md

 https://stackoverflow.com/a/72724753/4561887
 -->

+## Quick summary:

+#### How to avoid drift:

+Jump straight down to the "In summary" section below.
+Here that section is, quoted, for convenience:

+> To keep your 2-wheeled robot balanced with*out* letting it drift forward/backward, you should have a _linear velocity_ controller with a command of 0 m/s, rather than just an _angle controller_ with an angle command of 0 deg.
+Your **linear velocity controller** calculates a desired _acceleration_ which feeds into your **linear acceleration controller**, which calculates a desired _tilt angle, or pitch_, which feeds into your **pitch angle controller**, which adjusts motor throttles to achieve that pitch (using, for example, a PID or LQR controller, or a physics-based controller you can come up with for this inner, self-balancing loop as well).
+>
+> _To achieve your objective you stated, of no longer drifting or rolling forwards, you'd stop there._
+>
+> **But, I'd go further:** what if your vehicle has *already* drifted or rolled a little bit, wouldn't you want to move it back to where it started to "undo" that drift?
+>
+> Here's how:...[add a _position controller_ too, which feeds into the _velocity controller_]...

+Details:

 ## Physics-based ["cascaded controls"](https://en.wikipedia.org/wiki/PID_controller#Cascade_control), and control systems: the many layers of control

 **AKA: a full description of all of the necessary control loops for a robust vehicle controller, including for self-balancing systems like 2-wheeled self-balancing Segway-like robots, or quadcopters/drones.**